Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Pressure Relief

-Latex foam, specifically Talalay latex, provides exceptional pressure relief.
-Thanks to its responsive nature and open-cell structure, latex redistributes your weight and reduces peak pressure.
-Sleepers often report that joint pain, body aches, and stiffness disappear after a few nights on a latex bed.
+Latex foam provides exceptional pressure relief.
+Thanks to its responsive nature and open-cell structure, latex redistributes your weight and reduces peak pressure around sensitive joints.

 Firmness Level